-2017 Community Suppers began on Thursday, January 5th and run through March 30th.
+2017 Community Suppers has ended.
 We are grateful for our many volunteers!

 A Vineyard tradition during the darkest and coldest months of the year, January through March, churches from around the Island take turns providing community suppers at which all are always welcome, and the food is free.

 On Thursday night, a group of parish volunteers served up dinner and friendship in the basement of St. Augustine’s Church in Vineyard Haven. — Photo by Nate Horwitz/MVTimes

 FULL WEEKLY SCHEDULE:

 Mondays 5:30pm St. Andrews Church 508-627-5300 34 North Summer St., Edgartown (Hosted by United Methodist Church MV & St. Andrews Episcopal Church)

 Tuesdays 5:30pm Chilmark Community Church 508-645-3100 9 Menemsha Cross Road, Chilmark

 Wednesdays 5:30pm WT Congregational Church 508-693-2842 State Road, West Tisbury